axeldavy/VisualBitcoin/src/VisualBitcoin 1.1/Storage/README.txt

 only as a tool for the other classes which manage the storage.

 	TODO
-	- Adding blobs.
+	- Adding blobs
-	- Retrieving blobs.
+	- Retrieving blobs
-	- Removing blobs.
+	- Removing blobs

 ////////////////////////////////////////////////////////////////////////////////
 2.Block Class